isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 Log in with an email address
 ===============================

 Alternatively, you can log in with only an email.
+As noted above, if you plan to access controlled data in cloud buckets or export cohorts to BigQuery, do not use this method.
 First you need to create an ISB-CGC Web App account for that email.
-See the section below **Create an account with ISB-CGC using an email**.
-Once you've created that account:
+See the section below "Create an account with ISB-CGC using an email".
+Once you’ve created that account:

 - Enter your email and password for your ISB-CGC Web App account.
 - Click the **Sign In** button.